Braunston London Road railway station

 Braunston London Road was one of two railway stations that served the village of Braunston in Northamptonshire, England.
-The station was built on the Weedon to Leamington Spa branch line on an embankment next to the village's wharf on the Grand Union Canal after the demolishing of a number of houses and a pub that were in the way.
+The station was built on the Weedon to Leamington Spa branch line on an embankment next to the village's wharf on the Grand Union Canal after the demolition of a number of houses and a pub that were in the way.

 The station opened along with the Leamington extension of the Weedon line on 1 August 1895.
 It was on a passing loop and originally had two platforms with an underpass linking them, however the second platform was later taken out of use and removed, so trains in both directions called at the same platform, although the loop was retained for goods traffic until the line closed.

 The station was originally known as just Braunston, however it was renamed as Braunston London Road in 1950, to differentiate it from the other station serving the village.
 Despite its small size, Braunston was also served by Braunston and Willoughby station on the former Great Central Main Line, which served Braunston and the village of Willoughby, which it was closer to.

 The line closed to passengers in 1958, and freight in 1963.

-Little now remains of the station, although the embankment where it stood can still be seen.
+During demolishment in 1960s, they only removed the buildings, track, and platforms, leaving all of the other structures.
+The area slowly became a woods with visibly smaller trees where the tracks once were.
+Although the remains can still be seen.

+Layout

+Braunston London Road originally had two platforms located on both sides of a passing loop.
+Both the down (southbound) and up (northbound) platforms had station buildings of similar design, with the north platform featuring an additional smaller building to its east.
+The down platform housed the station building, with the signal box located further east along the platform, but not immediately adjacent to the building.
+Three sidings and a goods shed were located southeast of the platforms.
+A footpath from the A45 led to steps up to the south platform.
+Near the base of these steps, an underpass passed beneath the railway embankment, providing access to the opposite side.

+Later, the station was reduced to a single platform on the south side, with the up platform demolished and no longer in use.